jacobpstein/pii/README.md

 from the United States Agency for International Development, though people can debate what is and isn’t PII.

+The main function of the `pii` package, `check_PII` looks for the
+following:

+- Names
+- Email addresses
+- Phone numbers
+- Locations (e.g., city or village name)
+- Geo-coordinates
+- Disability status
+- Combinations of the above that might identify someone

+The function dynamically determines potential PII issues across by comparing a column’s uniqueness to the median uniqueness of the dataset, adjusting it accordingly (e.g., by 20%).
+Numeric and date columns are skipped.
+Mixed classes within a column (e.g., text and numbers) are flagged as this type of information is more likely to contain PII.

+This function provides a first step in flagging *potential* PII within your data.
+Nothing beats gaining familiarity with the data, strong documentation, and careful data management.

 ## Installation

 You can install the development version of pii from